gia-urjc/SUMO-emissions/README.md

 ### A) Understanding the configurationFile.csv file

-You can configure the value of the following variables:
+You can configure the value of the following variables in configurationFile.csv file.
+This file is situated in the folder ./SUMMO-emmisions/configuration .
+Variables:

    - strategy -> Each strategy determines the access restrictions to be applied at each moment and decides the vehicles that can enter the control area.
 The idea of the strategy is to restrict access to the control zone in such a way that the ![formula](https://render.githubusercontent.com/render/math?math=p_{t}) is kept below a certain maximum at any time t.
 We calculate an ![formula](https://render.githubusercontent.com/render/math?math=k_{t}) as follows: ![formula](https://render.githubusercontent.com/render/math?math=k_{t}) = {1: ![formula](https://render.githubusercontent.com/render/math?math=p_{t})<= θL (no restrictions), 0: ![formula](https://render.githubusercontent.com/render/math?math=p_{t})>= θH (no vehicles allowed), ((θH - ![formula](https://render.githubusercontent.com/render/math?math=p_{t}))/(θH - θL)): otherwise); with 0<=![formula](https://render.githubusercontent.com/render/math?math=k_{t})<=1 and threshold values: θH (maximum allowed pollution) and θL (lower bound on ![formula](https://render.githubusercontent.com/render/math?math=p_{t})).
 Depend on ![formula](https://render.githubusercontent.com/render/math?math=k_{t}) we define different control strategies.
      Allowed options for the strategy variable (more information about each strategy in the section "Publications" specified above):